- ABOUT US

 Dr. Howard is also the Director and Founder of the Black Male Institute at UCLA, an interdisciplinary cadre of scholars, practitioners, community members, and policy makers dedicated to examining the nexus of race, class, and gender of school age youth.

 A native and former classroom teacher of Compton, California, Dr. Howard was named the recipient of the 2015 UCLA Distinguished Teaching Award, which is the highest honor provided to teaching excellence at the university.
 In 2016, Dr. Howard was listed by Education Week as one of the 50 most influential scholars in the nation informing educational policy, practice, and reform.

 This workshop series is designed for teams of district-level curriculum leaders, school-based administrators, and teacher leaders.

-This workshop will be offered for 38 Continuing Professional Education for School & System Leaders Act 45 hours.
+Application has been made to the Pennsylvania Department of Education to provide Act 45 credit hours.
+If approval is received, this workshop will be offered for 38 Continuing Professional Education for School & System Leaders Act 45 hours.
 Administrators participating in this program for Act 45 hours are required to attend all three sessions and complete twenty hours of job-embedded assignments and a culminating project.